 1. Background check

 The domestic staffs are often people from the economically challenged sections of the society.
 They may be transient or migrants or otherwise hard to pin down to a permanent location.
 It is important to carry out a background check before hiring anyone.
 Advise the expats to get a police verification done for every domestic helper that they hire.
-This will insulate them in case of any fraudulent activity or in case of any problems with misbehaviour or insubordination.
+This will insulate them in case of any fraudulent activity or in case of any problems with misbehavior or insubordination.

 2. Address verification